wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

+= 2.6.5 =
+* Make plugin compatible with AMPforWP
+* Added Block Alignment options in Toolbar
+* Added support for RTL
+* When change block alignment the Header content alignment is changed too
+* For Simple Design added option to change Header alignment and now you can set image to left or right depend on Block alignment or Header content alignment

 = 2.6.4 =
 * Fixed issue with Jump to Recipe and Print Recipe that are showing up on homepage as part of the excerpt
 * Fixed error: "$this" can no longer be used in a plain function or method